OS2G/constitution/constitution.md

 2. Annual Meetings

     The last regular meeting of the calendar year shall be the annual meeting and shall be for the purpose of electing officers, receiving reports of officers and committees, and for any other business that may arise.
+This meeting shall occur on the week before final exams in the fall semester.

 3. Special Meetings